Ecological Landscaping Services

 Preparing your space for new plantings

-Preparation may include removing existing plants, expanding garden beds, suppressing or removing sod, installing rain gardens, diverting downspouts, creating paths, adding soil amendments, and installing edging.
+Preparation may include removing existing plants, expanding garden beds, suppressing or removing sod, installing rain gardens, diverting downspouts, adjusting grading, creating paths, adding soil amendments, and installing edging.

 For some types of preparation, we work closely with specialized sub-contractors such as arborists and hard landscapers.

-A one-time bark mulch application will be recommended after preparation or after installation.
-Arborist wood chips may also be recommended for woodland gardens.
+A one-time shredded or composted bark mulch application will be recommended after preparation or after installation.

 • Step Four: Installation